roee058/Taco-VC/index.md

 ## Taco-VC: A Single Speaker Tacotron based Voice Conversion with Limited Data ##

-In this page you will find a short description of the Taco-VC system.
+In this page you will find a short description of the Taco-VC system.<br/>
+Taco-VC is a four stages architecture for high quality, non-parallel, many-to-one voice conversion.<br/>
 The paper can be found here - TODO

-Taco-VC is a four stages architecture for high quality, non-parallel, many-to-one voice conversion

 #### Voice Conversion
 The purpose of voice conversion (VC) is to convert the speech of a source speaker into a given desired target speaker.<br/>